academic-resources/odin/js/positioning.md

 ### ** Positioning** By now you have had quite a bit of practice moving elements around the screen using things like margin, padding, flexbox, and grid.
 These techniques have all relied on CSS's default "positioning-mode".
-This default positioning-mode is intuitive, and you'll continue using it for almost all of your layout needs, however, there are other methods at your disposal that can be very useful in some situations.** ## Topics:
+This default positioning-mode is intuitive, and you'll continue using it for almost all of your layout needs, however, there are other methods at your disposal that can be very useful in some situations :**

+## Topics:
  - You'll learn how to use absolute positioning.
  - You'll learn how to use fixed positioning.
  - You'll learn how to use sticky positioning.
- - You'll know the difference between each property and how to combine them.**
+ - You'll know the difference between each property and how to combine them :**

 ---

 ### ** Static and Relative Positioning
 The default positioning mode that you've gotten used to is ``position: static``.
 The difference between static and relative is fairly simple.
 Static is the default position of every element, and properties ``top``, ``right``, ``bottom``, and ``left`` do not affect the position of the element.
-Relative on the other hand is pretty much the same as static, but properties  ``top``, ``ri....(etc.)`` displace the element relative to it's normal position in the flow of the document.**
+Relative on the other hand is pretty much the same as static, but properties  ``top``, ``ri....(etc.)`` displace the element relative to it's normal position in the flow of the document :**

 ---